nateinaction/n8.gay/content/about.md

 title: "About Nate Gay"
 ---

-Nate is the Flight Software Team Lead for [PROVES](https://proveskit.com) at [Texas State University's Space Lab](https://txstspacelab.org), where he leads development of [F´ (F Prime)](https://github.com/nasa/fprime)-based flight software for a five-satellite CubeSat program — three spacecraft on orbit today and two scheduled for launch in October 2026.
-He defines the software architecture, coding standards, and verification strategy for the mission, and mentors the undergraduate engineers who build it.
+Nate is the Flight Software Team Lead at [Texas State University's Space Lab](https://txstspacelab.org), a contributor to [PROVES](https://proveskit.com) — the Open Source Space Foundation's open-source CubeSat program.
+He leads the Texas State team building [F´ (F Prime)](https://github.com/nasa/fprime)-based flight software for the five-satellite PROVES program, which has three spacecraft on orbit today and two scheduled for launch in October 2026.
+He defines the software architecture, coding standards, and verification strategy his team works to, and mentors the undergraduate engineers who build it.

 His current focus is making flight software verification fast enough to keep up with the hardware.
 Nate built the hardware-in-the-loop continuous integration pipeline that